 The most important document you must get from an independent contractor is Form W-9.
 Anyone you hire as an independent contractor must complete and sign this form before they begin work for your business.
 The person must put a tax ID number (social security number, employer ID (EIN) on the form.

 The W-9 form serves the same purpose as a W-4 form for newly-hired employees.

-If a contract worker doesn't have a tax ID number on file, they may be subject to withholding from their payments (called backup withholding).
+If an independent contractor doesn't have a tax ID number on file or if the number is incorrect, they may be subject to withholding from their payments (called backup withholding – see below).

-(2) a copy of the person's resume or professional qualifications, for your own protection and to verify in case of an audit, and
+- The person's resume or professional qualifications, for your own protection and to verify in case of an audit

 If the independent contractor is organized as a business, you should do a check with the Better Business Bureau to make sure no complaints have been filed against this business.